kaylafrisoli/ActiveRL/README.md

 ## Description

+Record linkage is the process of identifying records corresponding to unique entities across multiple data sets.
+This is necessary because records within a data set may not share a unique identifier, such as social security number or licence plate number.
+Record linkage is a common problem in many fields.
+For example, if two airlines merge they may want to link their flight records to gain information on their customers.
+They would need to decide if Sam Smith with birth date 05/15/86 is the same person as Samuel Smyth with birth date 05/16/86.
+Record linkage is especially important for government organizations like the U.S. Census Bureau, who require accurate linkages of information across their many data sources.

 BasicRL provides the tools to perform record linkage on a data set of records.
 If you have training data you can utilize current supervised learning methods to create unique ids for your testing data.
 If not, you can create your own training data and then utilize the same methods to create unique ids.

 ## Record linkage example

-We will walk through an example from a dataset built in to the `RecordLinkage` package in R. You will need to install this package if you do not already have it.
+We will walk through an example from a data set built in to the `RecordLinkage` package in R. You will need to install this package if you do not already have it.

 ```R
 library(BasicRL)